 There were also vendors cooking up local food specialties — sausages, potatoes, and lots of other mouth-watering dishes.

 How convenient for us that the Lindt Chocolate Museum was a short walk from our where our ship was docked!
 The light and airy museum produces its own chocolate and visitors can watch the process in glass displays.
 There is much information about the 5,000 years of chocolate history, culture of chocolate, and production methods of the past and present.
 There is also a large area to sit and enjoy chocolate treats and beverages with nice views of the Rhine and the city.

-There’s more than chocolate tip: The museum also has a tropical greenhouse with species of cocoa plants and more exotic flora.
+There’s more than chocolate tip: On a tour of the Lindt Chocolate Museum you will also see a tropical greenhouse with species of cocoa plants and more exotic flora.

 Hohenzollernbrücke (Hohenzollen railway bridge)